HTTP-RPC/Sierra/README.md

 ```

 The complete source code for this example can be found [here](sierra-test/src/main/java/org/httprpc/sierra/test/GreetingTest.java).

+Sierra is distributed via Maven Central at [org.httprpc:sierra](https://central.sonatype.com/artifact/org.httprpc/sierra/versions).
+Java 21 or later is required.
+[FlatLaf](https://www.formdev.com/flatlaf/) is recommended.

+A [DTD](sierra.dtd) is provided to assist with editing.
+It is not used for validation and is not required.

 ## Elements
 XML elements represent component instances.
 Most Swing and all Sierra components are supported by default.
 Support for additional elements can be added via the `bind()` method of the `UILoader` class.